redhat-cop/casl-ansible/roles/README.md

 == The rhc-ose roles implementations

 Below are the variables[Required and Optional] for each of the defined roles.
-They must  be defined in the inventory files under the `[OSEv3:vars]` section when running the related ansible playbook.
+They must be defined in the inventory files when running the related ansible playbook.

 ##Roles: